zeochoy/zeochoy.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am interested in the application of machine learning especially deep learning in oncology and development of bioinformatics tools for NGS data analysis.\n
+Highly motivated individual with a deep interest in leveraging artificial intelligence for precision medicine.
+My focus lies in applying <mark>bioinformatics & AI/ML</mark> techniques to analyze biological problems and next-generation sequencing (NGS) data.

-In the past, I have worked on projects relating to microfluidics and mathematical modeling.
-I also have extensive wet lab experience, e.g. basic molecular biology techniques, tissue culture and drug testing.\n
+My skillset combines technical expertise with _hands on wet lab experience_.
+I'm proficient in common AI/ML frameworks and possess a strong understanding of NGS data processing pipelines, variant calling, and functional genomics analysis.
+Additionally, I have a solid foundation in molecular biology techniques, cell culture, and in vitro drug assays.

-As tons of people including experts, doctors and scientist foresee the advancement in artificial intelligence could accelerate the progress of personalized and precision oncology.
-I have a strong belief that the marriage of deep learning and next generation sequencing could be an indispensable catalyst, which fuelling my enthusiasm for applying deep learning on NGS data.
+I'm driven by the transformative potential of AI in the realm of precision medicine.
+I believe the synergy of deep learning and NGS data holds the key to unlocking novel diseases diagnoses and treatment strategies.

 {style="text-align: justify;"}